oracle-samples/oltrain/OCNE/ocne.md

 <p><img id="ocne-istio" src="../common/images/OCNE-istio-section.png"></p>
 <h2>Videos</h2>
-Operating as a service mesh for managing the interaction and operation of services in a microservices architecture.
-Istio coordinates communication between services, providing service discovery, load balancing, security, recovery, telemetry, and policy enforcement capabilities.
+<p>Operating as a service mesh for managing the interaction and operation of services in a microservices architecture.
+Istio coordinates communication between services, providing service discovery, load balancing, security, recovery, telemetry, and policy enforcement capabilities.</p>

-The following videos will introduce you to the role of Istio in supporting the microservices framework.
-You will learn about the Istio architecture and its sidecar proxy capabilities implemented in a Kubernetes cluster.
+<p>The following videos will introduce you to the role of Istio in supporting the microservices framework.
+You will learn about the Istio architecture and its sidecar proxy capabilities implemented in a Kubernetes cluster.</p>

 [![](../common/images/intro_istio_300.png)](https://youtu.be/yr3rgcR_jwU)
 [![](../common/images/arch_istio_300.png)](https://youtu.be/67j5pKaezAk)